 Set up a photo rally in your neighbourhood.
 List some challenges to overcome for points, with each team providing photographic evidence of their successes.
 Award bonus points for the funniest photos, the greatest costumes or the best team spirit.

 Introverted participants can act as photographers while your more extroverted people have fun doing the challenges.
-This will also likely net you some good photos to share on your social networks.
+There is no reason to leave a colleague out for this team building activity.
+This will also likely get you some good photos to share on your social networks.

 4. A Board Game Night